 The research library holdings, comprising approximately 38,000 volumes relating primarily to imperial Russian and eighteenth-century decorative arts, will join the primary resource materials related to Post and the institutional history of Hillwood that compose the archives, to form the new research center.
 Next to and visible from the full-time librarian's office, a new light-filled space will accommodate up to five researchers at a time, enabling greater access to these invaluable resources.
 A second vault in this state-of-the-art, temperature-controlled space will house larger, organic objects from the collection, such as rugs and furniture, currently stored in the mansion, addressing a critical need identified in a recent collections assessment.
 Moving pieces to this space—outfitted with specialized equipment to better preserve these important works—also frees space in the mansion to accommodate growing staff and programmatic areas.
 The east end of this new facility, buffered from the collections storage by the main mechanical space, will hold a new facilities workshop and support spaces for Hillwood's maintenance staff, whose work is critical to maintaining professional museum standards.

 With the facilities functions vacating the space, what is known as the Camellia House will now be home to the Dina Merrill Pavilion, named in memory of Marjorie Merriweather Post's youngest daughter.
 Built to house Post's prized camellias during the winter, the 800-square-foot light-filled building features large Palladian windows and high ceilings, making it an inviting space for the public to engage in a range of dynamic programs.

 Hillwood is in the midst of a multi-phased, $9 million capital campaign to fund this initiative.
-Please consider being a part of our history by helping us raise the remaining $250,000 towards our goal.
+Please consider being a part of our history by helping us.
 We thank you for your consideration!
 Donate online or contact us:

 Jan Jensen, Head of Development